 Stage 2 – The behavioural assessment asks you to respond to questions about your preferred work environment and evaluates your alignment with the role and departmental values.

 The telephone interview will take about 20 minutes in duration.
 It is an opportunity for our recruitment team to clarify any areas of your application, and also to discuss your understanding of the role and reasons for applying for a position.

 Step 4 - Assessment centre

-This part of the assessment is a half-day of activities designed for you to demonstrate the skills, personal attributes and behaviours required of a sheriff’s officer.
-The assessment will include:
+This half-day of activities will include a behavioural-based interview, role play activities and work sample activities.
+The assessment is designed for you to demonstrate the skills, personal attributes and behaviours required of a sheriff’s officer.

 Step 5 - Reference checks

 A minimum of two professional references are required.
 Please note that your referees must be people you have reported to (such as a manager, team leader or supervisor) within the past five years, not colleagues or friends.